-National Pollinator Week (June 22 – 28, 2020) is a time to celebrate pollinators and spread the word about what you can do to protect them.
+National Pollinator Week at the end of June is a time to celebrate pollinators and spread the word about what you can do to protect them.
 Here are some of the plants in our garden right now that are supporting pollinators.

 The flowers of today become the food of tomorrow… If of course pollination occurs.
 This beautiful bloom only lasts a matter of hours; in that time it needs to draw attention to pollinators.
 Bees are normally the pollinator for these large blooms, which will, like in the fairy tales, turn into a pumpkin.
 Found in our Kitchen Garden.
 This is the first bloom for this plant, hopefully a bee saw this giant bloom… Only time will tell.